The Toyota RAV4 is a vehicle that helped start the crossover craze and was one of the first compact crossovers on the market.

 Toyota RAV4 Fuel Economy

-The front-wheel-drive model is rated at 26 mpg city, 35 mpg highway, and 30 mpg combined.
-The AWD model is rated at 25 mpg city, 33 mpg highway, and 28 mpg combined.
+The front-drive model is rated at 27 mpg city, 35 mpg highway, and 30 mpg combined.
+The AWD model is rated at 27 mpg city, 33 mpg highway, and 29 mpg combined.
+Pick the Adventure or TRD Off-Road and the city rating drops to 25 mpg.

 Toyota RAV4 Safety Rating